rocketacademy/bootcamp-docs/course-logistics/required-hardware-and-software.md

 ## VSCode Settings \(Mac and Windows\)

-We will be using React in SWE1.
+We will be using React in Coding Bootcamp.
 Please add the following setting to VSCode to support React.
-To find these settings, follow [instructions from SWE101](https://swe101.rocketacademy.co/course-logistics/required-hardware-and-software#vscode).
+To find these settings, follow [instructions from Coding Basics](https://basics.rocketacademy.co/course-logistics/required-hardware-and-software#vscode).

 ```bash
 "[javascriptreact]": {